 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Absorption: Prolonged use of this medication over large areas of the body or under dressings that don’t breathe can cause diflucortolone to be absorbed into the bloodstream.
-This may result in side effects similar to those seen after taking a corticosteroid by mouth for long periods of time (e.g., depression, filling or rounding out of the face, increased blood pressure, irritability, loss of appetite, rapid weight gain or loss, stomach bloating, or swelling of feet or lower legs).
+This may result in side effects similar to those seen after taking a corticosteroid by mouth for long periods of time (e.g., depression, filling or rounding out of the face, increased blood pressure, increased blood sugar, irritability, loss of appetite, rapid weight gain or loss, stomach bloating, or swelling of feet or lower legs).

 Allergy: Stop using this medication and contact your doctor immediately if you notice signs of an allergic reaction, such as increased irritation or itchiness.

 Circulation problems: Poor circulation may increase the risk of developing infections or developing sensitivity to this medication.
 If you have poor circulation or leg ulcers because of poor circulation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.